 The Government of Malaysia has a Self-Employment Social Security Scheme (SESSS) for self-employed persons, including freelancers.
-The payable amount is dependent on the plan you choose which can cover things like education, medical, dependent’s benefits, etc.
+The payable amount is dependent on the plan you choose, which can cover things like education, medical, dependent’s benefits, etc.

-In case you are a non-resident individual freelancing in Malaysia, note that a withholding tax of 3% to 25% will be applicable on each payment to you by the client.
+If you are a non-resident individual freelancing in Malaysia, note that a withholding tax of 3% to 25% will be applicable on each payment to you by the client.
 The due percentage will depend on the services rendered.
 The tax deducted requires submission to IRB within a month of payment to non-resident freelancers.

 Double Tax Agreement (DTA)

 DTA is an agreement signed between two countries to help the workforce employed in both nations avoid double taxation.
 This agreement is beneficial for freelancers who generate income or capital gains from multiple sources.
 Malaysia has a double tax treaty with various countries, rates for which are available here.

 It is a form of indirect single-stage tax imposed on any service made by a business of resident freelancer in Malaysia.
 A flat rate of 6% applies to the list of taxable services prescribed under the Service Tax Regulations 2018.